whoamins/AutoSprayWithCME/README.md

 # AutoSprayWithCME

-This script automates and performs a secure password spraying using crackmapexec on all domain users who have attempts to enter the password incorrectly
+This script automates and performs a secure password spraying using [CrackMapExec](https://github.com/Porchetta-Industries/CrackMapExec) on all domain users who have attempts to enter the password incorrectly

 ## Get users for password spraying
 Is user available for password spraying?